 Documenting all actions taken on accounts with clear and concise account notes.

 To qualify, you must have:

-A High School Diploma and a minimum of 1 year of direct experience working with health insurance, referrals and authorizations.
+The knowledge of theories, principles, and concepts typically acquired through completion of a High School Diploma.
+Bachelor's Degree preferred.
+Minimum of one year of direct experience working with health insurance, referrals and authorizations.

-The ability to resolve complex problems requiring the use of basic scientific, mathematical, or technical principles is required.
+The ability to resolve moderately complex problems requiring the use of basic scientific, mathematical, or technical principles.

 The ability to work as part of a team with diverse internal and external constituencies.

-Effective organizational skills and the ability to work in a fast-paced environment to ensure completion of work within established timeframes.
+Effective organizational skills and the ability to work in a fast-paced environment to ensure completion of assignments within established time frames.

 Boston Children's Hospital is an Equal Opportunity / Affirmative Action Employer.
 Qualified applicants will receive consideration for employment without regard to their race, color, religion, national origin, sex, sexual orientation, gender identity, protected veteran status or disability.